NSIS-Dev/Documentation/Reference/WindowIcon.md

 # WindowIcon

-Sets whether or not the installer's icon is being displayed.
+Sets whether or not the installer's icon is displayed on certain pages.

 ## Parameters